 A demonstration on how to tie a hook, line, and sinker to our cane pole came next.
-All the materials were provided by the Land Trust and there were plenty of volunteers on hand to help families.
+All the materials are provided by the Land Trust and there are plenty of volunteers on hand to help families.
 After that, we were ready to fish from the bank!

-Again, there were several helpers stationed around the pond to help bait hooks and take fish off the lines after they were caught.
-Many fish were caught and you could hear several squeals of delight around the pond.
-The fish were too small to keep so back into the water they went.
+Again, several helpers are stationed around the pond to help bait hooks and take fish off the lines after they are caught.
+You will hear several squeals of delight around the pond as kids start reeling in fish!
+Our fish were too small to keep so back into the water they went.
 We fished for about an hour and headed home at dusk.